sodafoundation/architecture-analysis/README.md

 ## Introduction

-design-specs repository provides all the architecture, design and analysis documents prepared during each release development window.
-It will give a very good understanding and background for each feature developed.

-Currently all the architecture, design and analysis at SODA Foundation level and for all SODA Core projects are covered.
+This project covers all the architecture, design and technology analysis at SODA Foundation level.
+Project level architecture design, and analysis documents can go here.
 This is maintained by SODA Foundation directly.

 ## Documentation